Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Preliminary

 \section{Preliminary}

 In this section, we first describe the model architecture shared across different adaptation strategies.
-Then, we present the component supporting the building of pseudo-labeled corpus in the target languages, dubbed as ``label projection''\footnote{We use ``label projection'' to avoid confusion with ``annotation projection''~\cite{yarowsky-etal-2001-inducing,das-petrov-2011-unsupervised,akbik-etal-2015-generating}, which generates pseudo-labeled data by utilizing pre-trained task-specific model to make automatic annotations and projections on the additional parallel corpus.}.
+Then, we present the component supporting the building of pseudo-labeled training set in the target languages, dubbed as ``label projection''\footnote{We use ``label projection'' to avoid confusion with ``annotation projection''~\cite{yarowsky-etal-2001-inducing,das-petrov-2011-unsupervised,akbik-etal-2015-generating}, which generates pseudo-labeled data by utilizing pre-trained model to make automatic annotations and projections on the additional parallel corpus.}.